The T3 Uptake Thyroid Lab Test

 The truth is that many doctors will order whatever “thyroid panel” is available simply because they are given a panel from the lab company.

-These tests do provide some information about thyroid function but there are other thyroid lab tests which are SO much more important and which give you so much more information which can be acted upon.
+These tests do provide some information about thyroid function but there are other thyroid lab tests that are so much more important and which give you so much more information that can be acted upon.

 I’ve discussed why you should avoid certain physicians, including endocrinologists, in previous articles.